 Use the undergraduate application status checker to see if there are any additional items you need to provide to complete your application.

 After your application is received, you will receive a Reference Number and User ID by email.
 Once you receive these, activate your password.
 You must do this before you can log in to the status checker.

 The Admissions Committee reviews only completed applications.
 Should questions arise about your application, we'll communicate with you via the email address provided on your application.
 If you need to correct or update your email address, email us at email@example.com and be sure to provide your name, your old email address and your new email address.

 You may be notified of our official admission decision via U.S. mail, email or online.
 Our admissions decisions reflect a thorough review of all applications.
 Binghamton University doesn't have an admissions appeals process; all decisions are final.

 Binghamton University, following guidance from the State University of New York (SUNY), does not require students to be vaccinated for COVID-19 in order to attend Binghamton or live in on-campus housing.

 Financial aid award offers

-All admitted students, who filed a FAFSA and had it sent to Binghamton University, will receive an e-notification financial aid award offer to the email listed on the FAFSA.
-The email will be sent from Financial Aid Services in November for spring admission and late February for fall admission.
+All admitted students, who filed a Free Application for Federal Student Aid (FAFSA) and had it sent to Binghamton University, will receive an e-notification financial aid award offer to the email listed on the FAFSA.

 - New York state residents: If you did not already submit a Tuition Assistance Program (TAP) application or have questions about the status of your TAP application, visit the HESC website.